I'm a member

 Printer Friendly Version

 Erectile dysfunction is a common problem after radical prostatectomy.
-In particular, spontaneous erections are absent in patients whose extent of prostate cancer requires bilateral resection of the neurovascular bundles as part of the radical prostatectomy procedure.
+In particular, spontaneous erections are usually absent in men whose prostate cancer required bilateral resection of the neurovascular bundles as part of the radical prostatectomy procedure.
 A variety of noninvasive treatments are available, including vacuum constriction devices and intracavernosal injection therapy.
-However, spontaneous erectile activity is clearly preferred by patients.
-Studies report results from bilateral nerve grafts; they also report on unilateral grafts when only 1 neurovascular bundle has been resected.
+However, spontaneous erectile activity is preferred by patients.
+Studies have reported results from bilateral and unilateral nerve grafts; the latter involving resection of one neurovascular bundle.

-POLICYUnilateral or bilateral nerve graft is considered investigational in patients who have undergone resection of one or both neurovascular bundles as part of a radical prostatectomy.
+POLICYUnilateral or bilateral nerve graft is considered investigational in patients who have had resection of one or both neurovascular bundles as part of a radical prostatectomy.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.